 DIAGNOSIS — A diagnosis of duodenal or pancreatic injury is made by imaging studies, typically computed tomography (CT) of the abdomen or exploratory laparotomy, as indicated by the clinical scenario.

-Imaging — The imaging diagnosis of blunt pancreatic and duodenal injury relies primarily on computed tomography (CT) of the abdomen and cholangiopancreatography (endoscopic or magnetic resonance).
+Imaging — The imaging diagnosis of blunt pancreatic and duodenal injury relies primarily on CT of the abdomen and cholangiopancreatography (endoscopic or magnetic resonance).

 Computed tomography — Abdominal CT findings of duodenal or pancreatic injury include the following:

 ●Duodenal – Duodenal wall thickening, periduodenal fluid, fluid in the right anterior pararenal space, diminished enhancement of the injured duodenal wall segment, and the "sentinel clot" sign, which is a highly attenuating, heterogeneous fluid (clot) accumulation near the site of injury .
 Findings of extraluminal air or extraluminal contrast indicate duodenal perforation .